-When you’re in the start up phase of any sort of business, turning prospects into customers is your most important goal.
+When you’re in the start-up phase of any sort of business, getting prospects and turning those prospects into customers is your most important goal.
 This will show you whether or not your business niche, your products or services, or your marketing approach is working.
 And it’ll give you a much-needed cash infusion as you start to grow your venture.

 Through relationship marketing, which is a part of your wider customer relationship management efforts, you’ll be able to turn customers into raving fans that buy from you again and again and recommend you to others.
 The idea is you don’t want to have to continually seek out new customers and make just one sale.
 That may be okay at the beginning.
 But you’ll be drawing from a limited market.
 You don’t want that money you spent to land a new customer to go to waste.